 There are two different types of updates in Windows 10.
-Aside from traditional patches, there are occasional big “builds” of Windows 10 that are released.
-The first new build of Windows 10 released is was the “November update” released in November, 2015.
-This is actually Windows 10 version 1511.
+Aside from traditional patches, Microsoft occasionally releases bigger “builds” of Windows 10.
+The first new build of Windows 10 released was the “November update” in 2015.
+That was actually Windows 10 version 1511.
+Other updates include:

-This is also an essential troubleshooting step if you’re part of the Windows Insider Program and you’re helping test new, unstable preview builds of Windows 10.
+Note: Rolling back a build also works if you’re part of the Windows Insider Program and you’re helping test new, unstable preview builds of Windows 10.
 If a build you install is too unstable, you can roll back to the one you were previously using.

-Also, note that rolling back a build is not a way to opt out of new builds permanently.
+Also, note that rolling back a build is not a way to opt out of future new builds permanently.
 Windows 10 will automatically download and install the next major build that’s released.
 If you’re using the stable version of Windows 10, that may be a few months away.
-If you’re using the insider preview builds, you’ll likely get a new build much sooner.
+If you’re using the Insider Preview builds, you’ll likely get a new build much sooner.

 Uninstall Typical Windows Updates

-You can also uninstall the regular, more minor updates that Microsoft constantly rolls out, just as you could on previous versions of Windows 10.
+You can also uninstall the regular, more minor updates that Microsoft consistently rolls out—just as you could in previous versions of Windows.

-This list automatically sorts updates by the date they’re installed on.
-You can examine this list to see which updates were installed recently, if you’re looking for an update that may have caused problems.
+Next, you’ll see the familiar interface for uninstalling programs showing a history of recent updates sorted by installation date.
 You can use the search box at the top-right corner of the window to search for a specific update by its KB number, if you know the exact number of the update you want to uninstall.
 Select the update you want to remove, and then click the “Uninstall” button.

-This list only allows you to remove updates that Windows has installed since installing the previous “build”.
-Every build is a fresh slate that new minor updates are applied to.
-There’s no way to avoid a particular update forever, as it will eventually be rolled into the next major build of Windows 10.
-Think of these builds a bit like the old “Service Packs” — they include all the changes that have been made to Windows 10.
+Do note that this list only allows you to remove updates that Windows has installed since installing the previous “build”.
+Every build is a fresh slate to which new minor updates are applied.
+Also, there’s no way to avoid a particular update forever, as it will eventually be rolled into the next major build of Windows 10.

 To prevent a minor update from reinstalling itself, you may have to download Microsoft’s “Show or hide updates” troubleshooter and “block” the update from automatically downloading in the future.
 This shouldn’t be necessary, but we’re not entirely sure if Windows 10 will eventually try to re-download and install updates you’ve manually uninstalled.
 Even the “Show or hide updates” troubleshooter can only “temporarily prevent” this, according to Microsoft.

-Windows 10’s updates should hopefully be more stable than ever thanks to the new insider program that allows many people to test updates before they roll out to the masses, but uninstalling a problematic update and waiting for a fixed one may be necessary at some point.
+Windows 10’s updates should hopefully be more stable than ever thanks to the new Insider Program that allows people to test updates before they roll out to the masses, but you may find that uninstalling a problematic update and waiting for a fixed one becomes necessary at some point.